 Throw about 4 of these in your bag.
 The reason being, you do not know when your little bundle will be coming.
 It could be in the middle of the night when dad is in stage MAN sleep cycle.
 (I don’t know about you but my man could sleep through hurricane Katrina.)

 Waking a man from sleep can cause them to be extremely vulnerable and may lead to them passing out while driving you to the hospital.

 Dads need to keep up their strength to hold your leg at 2 am.
 The protein bars are necessary for him to persevere.

 It was absolutely necessary to have music in our room throughout labor and during our hospital stay.

-While in labor it provides both you and your partner momentum.
+It provides both you and your partner momentum through labor.
 During the long days at the hospital, music can brings peace to your not-so-hotel-like environment.
 The Bose portable speaker has been our favorite due to the sound quality, battery life, and fun colors.

 5. Comfortable slippers